-My goal is to build machine learning models capable of approaching the performance of biological brains in terms of data-efficiency and robustness to perturbations and changes in their environment.
-Drawing inspiration from adaptation behaviour of biological systems, I study methods for domain adaptation and continual, multi-task and self-supervised learning and build machine learning tools for robust scientific inference in neuroscience.
+My goal is to build machine learning models capable of approaching the performance of biological brains in terms of flexibility to changes in tasks and environments.
+Drawing inspiration from adaptation behavior of biological systems, I study methods for domain adaptation, multi-task and self-supervised learning and build machine learning tools for robust scientific inference in neuroscience.

 Previously, I worked on wav2vec and vq-wav2vec, two self-supervised representation learning for speech processing with Michael Auli, Alexei Baevski and Ronan Collobert at Facebook AI Research in Menlo Park, CA. For my Master’s thesis, I worked on Domain Adaptation in Brains and Machines with Matthias Bethge and Alexander Ecker at the Max Planck Institute for Intelligent Systems and University of Tübingen and Jakob Macke at TU Munich.

 Aside from my research, I’m a strong supporter of exposing children to modern computer science topics early on during their school education.
 That’s why I co-founded and advised IT4Kids to teach CS in elementary school, KI macht Schule to teach AI and Machine Learning fundamentals in high school and helped organizing the German National Competition in AI for high school students.
 If you want to join our team at KI macht Schule and bring AI education to every school in Germany, Austria and Switzerland, don’t hesitate to reach out!

 Likewise, if you are a student looking for opportunities for an internship, Bachelor or Master’s thesis, have a look at my past work and current student projects and ping me if you’re interested in working with me.

 Intl.
 Max Planck Research School, Tübingen

 FAIR at Meta, New York City